 Back in the day, I never would have imagined that I could handle even a dozen college applications…but here I am on my 20th job interviews and I still looking.
 Almost every interview I thought I did well, but the return call or email either begins with “unfortunately” or didn’t happen at all.

-With the rejections pouring in, I lost sense of pride and almost was smothered by the confusion.
-Still, one thing was clear in my mind, I had to just keep applying because what could I do otherwise?
+With the rejections pouring in, I lost a sense of pride and almost was smothered by the confusion.
+Still, one thing was clear in my mind; I had to just keep applying because what could I do otherwise?

 Maybe I can apply for jobs in Taiwan….at least stay in Taiwan a little bit longer, I thought to myself.

-Of course when I broke the idea to my mom and my husband, they had a strong aversion to it.
+Of course, when I told the idea to my mom and my husband, they had a strong aversion to it.
 Hector thought I was joking because we just got married, so having me working across the country from him was ridiculous.
-My mom warned me how Taiwan’s economy was even more difficult, the wages were a lot lower and there was less labor protection laws in comparison to America.
+My mom warned me how Taiwan’s economy was even more difficult, the wages were a lot lower, and there were less labor protection laws in comparison to America.